tonethar/IGME-230-GDD-Master/notes/web-apps-6.md

 </html>
 ```

-Go ahead and try this code out - clicking the paragraph should cause its text to change.
+Try this code out - clicking the paragraph should cause its text to change.

 ### A. Explanation
 1. In #1 above, we give the `onclick` event handler a *function expression* as its value.
 This function will be called once a click event has been triggered by the paragraph.